nmd2k/speech-enhancement/README.md

 $ streamlit run app.py
 ```

-After that, if you see the same thing as in this video, you are go to go.
+After that, if you see the same thing as in this video, you are good to go.
 [![video-demo](source/Demo-cover.png)](https://youtu.be/gzXcjEgXLno)